chromy/tenx-manual/src/globs.md

 * Metacharacters such as `*` and `?` can be escaped with character class notation. e.g., `[*]` matches `*`.

+In some places, negative globs are allowed.
+These are globs that start with `!`, and they exclude files that match the pattern.
+For example, `!**/*.rs` would exclude all Rust files from a set of files.

   [^1]: From docs for the [globset](https://docs.rs/globset/latest/globset/) crate.